 Proof that you make payments on time and don’t carry large balances on credit cards makes you a less risky, more trustworthy credit user in the eyes of lenders.
 Those responsible behaviors carry more weight when demonstrated over time, too, which is why building a good credit score from scratch doesn’t happen overnight.

-How to Start Building a Good Credit Score
+How To Start Building a Good Credit Score

-Unfortunately, the tricky part about building a credit score is actually getting the credit you need to create a credit history for a score.
+Unfortunately, the tricky part about building a credit score is getting the credit you need to create a credit history for a score.
 Fortunately, there are a few ways to start establishing a credit history and a good score.

 Open a Secured Credit Card Account